koxu1996/hello-flake/README.md

 # hello-flake
-Simple nix flake demonstrating a basic usage of a flake in another flake.
+.Simple nix flake demonstrating a basic usage of a flake in another flake.

 The flake is in the file [`flake.nix`](./flake.nix) and is shown here for
 convenience: